krezolekcoder/c_libraries/README.md

 # c_libraries
-Repository with generic libraries written in C
+Repository with generic libraries written in C, tested using TDD framework called Ceedling